The very act of searching is moving you away from that which you are searching for.

 "If it requires no effort to breathe, it requires no effort to be the Self.
 Therefore, all efforts and practices are for the mind and not for the Self, which is perfectly effortless."

 "Progress is for the mind and not for the self.
 The self is ever perfect."

 “Never begin with the fact that you are a human being having experiences, trying to become self-realized, but rather feel in your heart that you're already self-realized trying to awaken to that fact."

 It's too simple, isn't it?
 Perhaps unbelievably simple.

-The mind will argue, the ego will continue striving and fighting but deep down, in your innermost being, there is a knowing that rests in a peace beyond understanding.
+The mind will argue and the ego will continue struggling and striving but, deep down, in your innermost being, there is a knowing that rests in a peace beyond understanding.

 "We are on a journey of becoming that which we already are.
 This is the impossible paradox of our lives." ~Leonard Jacobson